Erdogan may approve Finland's NATO bid, 'shock' Sweden - ExBulletin

 Pro-Kurdish groups wave flags of the PKK and its affiliates during protests in Sweden organized in response to Sweden and Finland’s pledge to prevent PKK activities in their countries in order to win approval Turkey for joining NATO.

-Turkey has also strongly condemned the burning of the Koran by far-right activist Rasmus Paludan last weekend in Stockholm, which it repeated in Copenhagen on Friday.
+Turkiye also strongly condemned the burning of the Koran by far-right activist Rasmus Paludan last weekend in Stockholm, which he repeated in Copenhagen on Friday.
 Ankara summoned the Dutch ambassador after another far-right activist ripped up pages from the Koran in The Hague.

 Following last week’s protests, Erdogan warned Sweden not to expect support for its candidacy for the military alliance.
-Turkey has also indefinitely postponed a key meeting in Brussels that would have discussed Sweden and Finland joining NATO.
+Turkiye also indefinitely postponed a key meeting in Brussels that would have discussed Sweden and Finland joining NATO.

 Turkey’s Foreign Ministry has urged its citizens to take precautions and stay away from demonstration areas in Europe.
 He also said they should approach local authorities if they face xenophobic or racist attacks.

-In a separate notice, the ministry also urged Turkish citizens to be vigilant in the United States for protests in response to the fatal beating of Tire Nichols, an unarmed black man.
+In a separate notice, the ministry also urged Turkish citizens to be vigilant in the United States for protests in response to the fatal beating by Memphis, Tennessee, police of Tire Nichols, an unarmed black man.

 Earlier Saturday, before Turkey issued its travel warning, the Nordic countries separately issued updated travel guidelines for Turkey.
 Denmark, Finland, Norway and Sweden have urged their citizens visiting Turkey to avoid large gatherings and exercise caution.